Chastity (character): New Chaos! Comics

 In 1976, teenager Chastity Marks was an American runaway living in London.
 Punk rock was all the rage, and Chastity was soon running errands for a local band.
 One night while on the job she was attacked by a vampire.
 She escaped, but not with her life: Chastity was now a vampire, but with a twist.
 To the rest of the vampire world, she was completely undetectable.

 Today, Chastity works freelance for the Cabal, a secret society of vampires, werewolves, and witches who rule over the monster underworld.
-As strong as ten men and a master martial artist, Chastity serves (on her terms) as the Cabal's most efficient and merciless assassin, all the while trying to live a normal life.
+As a master martial artist, Chastity serves (on her terms) as the Cabal's most efficient and merciless assassin, all the while trying to live a normal life.